DAXGRID/open-ftth-qgis-plugin/README.md

-# Open Ftth - QGIS Plugin
+# OpenFTTH - QGIS Plugin

-Open Ftth Plugin for QGIS

-## Information

-* This plugin is part of the full OpenFTTH system, to work it requires that system to run.
-It's only purpose is to communicate with the OpenFTTH system, therefore not a lot of functionality is built into the plugin.
+This plugin is an integral part of the full OpenFTTH system and requires the system to function.
+Its primary purpose is to facilitate communication with the OpenFTTH system.

-* If you're interested in hearing more or have any question please contact us or open an issue with your question.
+As the system is currently being developed, there is not yet a large amount of documentation available.
+However, if you have any questions or would like to learn more, please feel free to reach out to us.

 ## Dependencies